Gale Leach -- Author

 I recommend a couple of companies (Weebly and Wix) to you because they have free options that are easy to use and maintain without having to hire a designer.
 The website you're viewing was made with Weebly (www.weebly.com).
 If you need more than the free option provides, they have paid options described on their sites.

 You may also use WordPress to design a website (and it's free), but this requires a bit of work at the outset.
-Once the site is in place, though, use of it is relatively easy.
+Once the site is in place, though, using it is relatively easy.
 New (at least to me) "builder" plugins that allow modular creation and movement of page elements make WordPress much more manageable.
-Some of these are free, but I think even the paid themes (Divi being one) are worth the cost.
+Some of these are free, but I think even the paid themes (Divi being one) might be worth the cost.

 Take a look at other authors' websites to get an idea of the different things you can do to "sell" your book.

-Many editors will allow you to send a few pages from your work in progress and provide a sample of their work (a brief edit) as well as an estimate of charges for the project.
+Many editors will allow you to send a few pages from your work in progress and they'll provide a sample of their work (a brief edit), as well as an estimate of charges for the project.

 Editing comes in a number of flavors: